BrandtOgden/CS212-Review-Project/README.md

 it can be difficult to calculate the weight that each of these deliverables count towards one's overall grade for the course.
-Hence, the goal of this project is to provide a way for students to be able to access various aspects of their grades for CS 212.
+Hence, the goal of this project is to provide a way for students to be able to access various aspects of their grades for CSC 212.
 Such options include getting one's overall grade for the course, listing the grades of a student's deliverables, and being able to add, edit, and/or remove assignments.
 Getting one's grades is imperative to seeing where a student stands in the